The Shining

 Unlike most films by Stanley Kubrick, which saw a slow gradual release building on word-of-mouth, The Shining was released in a manner more like a mass-market film, opening at first in just two cities on Memorial Day, and then a month later seeing a nationwide release (including drive-ins) after extensive television advertising.

 Although initial response to the film was mixed, later critical assessment had been more favorable and it is now viewed as a classic of the horror genre.
-Film director Martin Scorsese, writing in The Daily Beast, ranked it as one of the .
+Film director Martin Scorsese, writing in The Daily Beast, ranked it as one of the best .

 Film critics, film students, and Kubrick’s producer, Jan Harlan, have all remarked on the enormous influence the film has had on popular culture which ranges from other macabre thrillers to the cartoon series The Simpsons.